dotnet/docs/docs/standard/security/fips-compliance.md

 * Does **not** enforce FIPS compliance in .NET Core apps.
 * Does **not** stop developers from using non-FIPS compliant algorithms, even on systems configured for FIPS compliance.

-It's the responsibility of the system administrator to configure FIPS compliance for an operating system.
+The system administrator is responsible for configuring the FIPS compliance for an operating system.

-If code is written for a FIPS-compliant environment, it's the responsibility of the developer to esure that:
+If code is written for a FIPS-compliant environment, the developer is responsible for ensuring that non-compliant FIPS algorithms aren't used.

 * Non-compliant FIPS algorithms are not used.